vineethkumarv/sv-wiki/Control-Flow.md

 **b.
 More than one conditional expression is true**
 The compiler will check the conditional expression sequentially.
 It will execute all the statements and after simulation, the output will be a set of statements inside the first true conditional block with no warning.
-**Example** - Here, the variable is a,b and c and the value assigned to it is 10,20 and 30.
+**Example** - Here, the variable is a,b and c, and the value assigned to it is 10,20 and 30.
 We can see the first conditional expression a>b is false.
 Then, the compiler will check the next block.
 First and second else if block both have true conditional expression.
-But, the compiler only checks the first true expression, executes it and comes out from the conditional block.
+But, the compiler only checks the first true expression, executes it, and comes out from the conditional block.
 The output will be the set of statements inside the first true else if blocked with no warning.

 **Code Snippet**